robertodr/cmake-tutorial/example-04/README.md

 CTest, the testing framework that is part of the CMake suite.
 The exercise is based on [this CodeRefinery lesson](https://coderefinery.github.io/cmake/07-exercise/).

-Fork [this project](https://github.com/bast/calculator) and clone it.
+Fork [this project](https://github.com/robertodr/calculator) and clone it.
+Switch to the `catch2` branch.